twenty6two/bnt-website/docroot/modules/contrib/backup_migrate/src/Core/Plugin/README.md

 * Specifying the configuration of the plugin
 * Specifying the source and destination for a backup or restore

 The consuming application accesses the plugin manager only to add plugins.
-It may do so by adding the plugins before passing the plugin manager to the `BackupMigrate` object or by callign `plugins()` on the BackupMigrate object:
+It may do so by adding the plugins before passing the plugin manager to the `BackupMigrate` object or by calling `plugins()` on the BackupMigrate object:

 	$backup_migrate->plugins()->add('demoplugin', new MyPlugin());